zambal/eml/README.md

 Eml also provides the `Eml.select` and `Eml.member?` functions, which can be used to select content and check for membership more easily.
-Note that you don't need to unpack, as `Eml.select` and all Eml transformation functions work recursively with lists.
 Check the docs for more info about the options `Eml.select` accepts.
 ```elixir
 iex> Eml.select(e, class: "article")
 [#section<%{class: ["intro", "article"]} [#h3<["Hello world"]>]>,